 Over the years, the cabin walls have accumulated quite a collection of holes.
 From electrical box cut-outs to old heating system vents, there is ten cut outs of various sizes throughout our cabin interior cedar walls.

 The original owners used a variety of patches over the years to cover the deficits, but it was time to pull off the patches and fix them all for good.
 This discussion walks through a step by step approach to repairing holes in interior wood-paneled walls.

 For the cabin walls, I was lucky to have a stock of the original cedar paneling boards to use as patch material.
 Finding a patch material that matches the thickness of the existing wall material is key, and what could be better than having spare stock of the original paneling?

 My basic strategy for repairing the panel holes is to mount a slightly under-sized patch within the defect and then fill in any remaining deficit with a solvent-based wood filler.
 For the wood filler, I like Plastic Wood® brand.
 I tried many types of wood filler and found the durability and short drying time of Plastic Wood hard to beat.

 To finish the repair, I used an orbital sander, once the wood filler was cured, to level.
 Finally, the repair was finished to match the existing walls – in my case latex paint.

 This technique of repairing a wall with a braced patch plus sanded filler can be used to repair a variety of deficits in wall constructed from many different materials.
-Dry wall or other building materials can be repaired using the same process, just substitute a sheet rock patch and plaster for the wood patch and filler.
+Dry wall or other building materials can be repaired using the same process, just substitute a sheet rock patch or patch of whatever material you are repairing and a suitable filler.